xinwhyi/yolo-tf2/README.md

 **Here are the most basic steps to augment images(no training, just augmentation):**

+**Note:** Augmentation is supported through `yolotf2 train --augmentation-preset PRESET1`.

-If you need to augment photos and take your time to examine/visualize the results, here are the steps:
+If you need to manually augment photos and take your time to examine/visualize the results, here are the steps:

 1- Copy images to data > photos or specify `image_folder=path_tom_image_folder`